+Complete a high pressure fresh water wash to remove loose antifouling.
+Ensure all residue and wash water is contained and disposed of according to local legislation.
 Mask off areas to be stripped.
-Complete a high-pressure fresh water wash to remove loose antifouling.
-All residue and wash water should be contained and disposed of according to local legislation.

 Removal Method 1: Sanding

 Using 80 grit coarse abrasive paper, wet sand your boat to reach the desired level or when all of the antifouling has been removed.
 Take care that the primer under the antifouling is not damaged too severely and ensure you don’t sand it back to the substrate.
 With GRP vessels the coarse abrasive paper may scratch and damage the surface.